isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-99-old-trees.md

 ![GoBusiness 99 Old Trees founders](/images/blog/content/99oldtrees Feature.png)
 <figcaption>Their love for durians inspired founders Kelvin Tan (centre), Avinash Mahendram (Nash) (left) and Jeffrey Ngadiman (Right) to start up local durian wholesale supplier and retailer 99 Old Trees.
 (Source: 99 Old Trees)</figcaption>

-Tucked away in the Pahang countryside is a durian farm called Fook Gor Durian farm.
+Tucked away in the Pahang countryside is a durian farm called Fook Gor Durian Farm.
 The mountainous area houses exactly 99 durian trees, which have consistently produced high-quality durians for over twenty-five years now.

 An avid fan of the fruit, Kelvin Tan, the co-founder of 99 Old Trees, regularly travelled to Pahang, Malaysia in search of high-quality durians.
-There, he befriended the owner of Fook Gor durian farm and was inspired to bring Pahang’s quality durians to Singapore.
+There, he befriended the owner of Fook Gor Durian Farm and was inspired to bring Pahang’s quality durians to Singapore.

 To pursue the venture, Kelvin engaged two of his friends, Jeffrey Ngadiman and Avinash Mahendram (Nash), and together, they pooled $60,000 of their savings together to purchase equipment and delivery vehicles, and fund their durian wholesale business.

 To pay homage to the roots of their durians, the trio of budding entrepreneurs decided to name their brand, “99 Old Trees”, after the 99 trees on the durian hill.
-Cutting out the middleman, they established a direct bridge between Fook Gor durian farm and the Singapore market, forming a local supply chain that allowed them to sell fresh durians on the market 12 hours after the fruit is harvested in Malaysia.
+Cutting out the middleman, they established a direct bridge between Fook Gor Durian Farm and the Singapore market, forming a local supply chain that allowed them to sell fresh durians on the market 12 hours after the fruit is harvested in Malaysia.

 Now, with their quirky motto “Live, Laugh, Liu Lian”, local durian wholesaler and retailer 99 Old Trees is serving up South East Asia’s well-known king of fruits with a slice of humour.